Sentence differences between DWAI, DWI, and Aggravated DWI?

 5. Obtain a substance abuse assessment from a certified provider, and follow any recommended treatment.

-6. Jail up to 15 days, but this is extremely rare on a first offense; it typically only happens if you are appearing before Judge Teresa D. Johnson in Rochester City Court.
+6. Jail up to 15 days, but this is quite rare on a first offense.

 Typical sanctions for a DWI in the counties around Rochester: